HOME

 Rural consumption of lambanog has suffered recurrent periods of disfavor from local grapevine news of illnesses caused by the drinking of "bad batches."
 Some producers sadly confess that much of what they produce, once purchased for local commerce, suffers dilution and adulteration with chemicals and a miscellany of extenders.
 Much of the roadside purchases, in half-gallon or gallon recycled plastic or bottle jugs is second-rate, washed down, extended and chemically adulterated toddy of such inferior quality easily discerned even by non-lamba-connoisseurs.

-The ways of adulteration are many – well kept secrets of rural underworld.
+The ways of adulteration are many – well kept secrets of the rural underworld.
 An often suspected process is the use of the parasan (tails).
 Usually discarded, it is mixed with sugar cane fino and added to 2 gallons of boiled water, and then added to dilute 8 gallons of lambanog.

 So, buyers beware.
 For true 80-95 proof 100% natural lambanog, your best bet is to suffer a search for a trustworthy source or a distillery in the coconut hinterland.